What is Co-Funding ?

-If you are not a levy-paying employer, accessing co-funding is relatively straightforward.
-First you need a training provider to work with – like the Apprenticeship College (LCoAT) – who can walk you through the steps you need to take.
+If you are not a levy-paying employer, accessing co-funding is straightforward.
+First you need a training provider to work with – like the Apprenticeship College – who can walk you through the steps you need to take.
 Here is an example of how it works.

 - Each apprenticeship has what is known as a ‘band value’ – sometimes referred to as the ‘recovery value’.

-- Government will pay the provider (in this case LCoAT) 90% of the band value.
+- Government will pay the provider 95% of the band value.

-- LCoAT will invoice you, as the employer, for the 10% contribution towards the apprenticeship training that you must make.
+- The training will invoice you, as the employer, for the 5% contribution towards the apprenticeship training.